cdl-geneseo/geneseo-dictionary/H/hoed-out.md

 # hoed out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : hoed out

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 18, 2012

 Adjective 1.
 Trashy-looking 2.
 Used up from multiple sexual encounters 3.
 Have sex with for moneySource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006 Of those surveyed in 2008, 47.7% recognized the word, and 0% learned the word in Geneseo.Talbot, 2008As of 2012, 40% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)